 - We recognise the particular prejudice and discrimination faced by people from culturally and linguistically diverse backgrounds, and people with disabilities, in the legal and justice systems, and work with a range of communities and organisations to address these issues

 Before LACW there was no specialised service for women in Victoria dealing with criminal matters.
 Yet women are the fastest growing demographic in Victoria’s prison population, the highest represented demographic in poverty indicators and are at greatest risk of becoming impoverished due to their occupation of identified risk groups for poverty (for example, sole parents).

-- Many women share common pathways to offending.
-A specialised service for women that understands and addresses those issues is better placed to interrupt the narrative that sees these women enter and re-enter the criminal justice system.
+Many women share common pathways to criminalisation.
+A specialised service for women that understands and addresses those issues is better placed to interrupt the trajectory that sees women enter and become entrenched in the criminal legal system.

-- We are free to those who cannot pay and for those at greatest risk of harm due to domestic violence, homelessness or Aboriginal and Torres Strait Islander status.
+We are free to those who cannot pay and for those at greatest risk of harm due to family violence, homelessness or Aboriginal and Torres Strait Islander status.

 April 2022: Inquiry into the Children of Imprisoned Parents